mfthomps/Labtainers/README.md

 June 25, 2021
 - Support Mac package installation of headless Labtainers.
+- The routing-basics lab automated assessment failed due to lack of treataslocal files

 June 10, 2021
 - All lab manual PDFs are now in the github repo